 Ouida Dest has been practicing law in South Carolina since 1991.
-She started her law career as an Assistant Solicitor in the Greenwood County Solicitor’s Office and moved to the same position in the York County Solicitor’s Office in 1993.
-In 2008 she was promoted to Deputy Solicitor and managed the Rock Hill Solicitor’s Office until January 2020.
-During this time she was involved in the prosecution of thousands of criminal cases ranging from misdemeanor to the most serious violent crimes including Murder and Criminal Sexual Conduct.
+She started her law career as an assistant solicitor in the Greenwood County Solicitor’s Office and moved to the same position in the York County Solicitor’s Office in 1993.
+In 2008 she was promoted to deputy solicitor and managed the Rock Hill Solicitor’s Office until January 2020.
+During this time she was involved in the prosecution of thousands of criminal cases ranging from misdemeanors to the most serious violent crimes including murder and criminal sexual conduct.

 As a prosecutor, in addition to handling cases in court, she was instrumental in developing programs that are still ongoing in the prosecutor’s office and had success in grant writing including multiple programs to add more prosecutors and other programs such as drug court.

 Ouida was appointed to serve on many boards and commissions including a 2011 appointment by South Carolina Governor Nikki Haley to the Governor’s Juvenile Justice Advisory Council where she currently serves as chair of the grants committee.
 She also serves as a member of ACES and Resilience Committee, the All on Board (Executive) Committee and serves as the chair of the St. Mary Catholic Church Social Concerns Outreach Ministry.